luxluth/goose/README.md

-# dbus.zig: DBus interface in zig
+# Goose: a zig dbus implementation